Safest Teeth Whiteners

 Candidiasis most commonly affects people with weakened immune systems, such as infants or adults taking certain medications.
 However, the condition can affect people of all ages.

-Thrush can cause some, or all, of the following symptoms:
+Oral thrush can cause the following symptoms:

 Dry mouth is an oral condition that occurs when the salivary glands in the mouth do not produce enough saliva.
 Inadequate saliva production increases the risk of oral thrush.